juhkarhu/tsoha-kuvajako/README.md

 ### Tilanne 23.4.2021

 The image is resized before being added to the db.
 You get to the post by clicking the image and the data shown on the profile page has been reworked.
+Users can delete their own posts and comments from their profile page.

 ### Current status
 Done:
-Users can login (and create accounts), post and comment on other's posts.
+Users can login (and create accounts), post and comment on other's posts and delete their own posts and comments (they remain visible to the author in the profile section).
-Image is resized before being added to the db.
+Image are resized before being added to the db.

 TODO:
 Users: deleting posts and comments.